Types of natural therapies:

 Complementary therapy use is popular in Australia.

-- About two thirds of Australians used complementary medicines in the 12 months to August 2010
+- Two out of three Australians used complementary medicines in 2004

-- Australians spend more than $3.5 billion each year on compementary medicines and therapies to help manage chronic disease and to improve health and wellbeing
+- Australians spend more than $3.5 billion each year on complementary medicines and therapies to help manage chronic disease and to improve health and wellbeing

 Traditional Chinese medicine (TCM) and acupuncture